Putting people at the heart of our research to create real-world impact.

 Read more about seeking to reduce future heart disease risk after pre-eclampsia.

-Stroke, dementia and blood vessel diseases
+Stroke, dementia and vascular disease

 Understanding and managing heart and circulatory conditions better.